SharonLutz/GcE/README.md

 # GcE
-Examine gene by environment interaction with a binary outcome and a normally distributed environmental exposure
+Examines gene by environment interaction with a binary outcome and a normally distributed environmental exposure

 ## Installation
 ```